-Hayda was first among the great composers to make himself intelligible to the common people.
-He was the father if the sonate form and or the codern symphony, in fact the father of modern instrumental music.
-He gave impulse to both alogart and facthoven as far as their symptony writing a concerned.
-Haydu composed much instrumental music and several masses, but his fan e is hulf on the cratorios "The Creation" and "The Seasons."
+Havin was first among the great composers to make himself intelligible to the common people.
+He was the father of the sonata form and of the modern symphony, in fact the father of modern instrumental music.
+He gave impulse to both Mozarr and Beethoven as far as their symphony writing is concerned.
+Haydn composed much instrumental music and several masses, but his fame is built on the oratorios "The Creation" and "The Saasons."